Isabellarossi/expenses-app/README.md

+# Expenses App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and --typescript.

 This is a personal project to practice the basic and advanced subjects in React, as well as Redux.
+I will also attempt to design a basic UI for it to practice my HMTL and CSS skills.

+I have decided to use create-react-app to simply concentrate on learning React without diving into creating my own setup.
+I will attempt this in another project, where I will create my own boilerplate.

 ## Available Scripts